ShyavanS/5032-website/README.md

 * If you are going to contribute keep the styling and color scheme consistent.

-* Use camelCase for file names.
+* File names must be all lowercase and may include underscores (_) or dashes (-), but no additional punctuation.
 PascalCase for Everything else.
 Keep it consitent please.

 ## TODO